25 years ago I made one of the best decisions of my life.

 A complicated topic that could be the subject of an entire post, but here are two rules of thumb:

-Research what artists of similar experience, age, and histories (your competition) are receiving, not just asking, for their work, and price yours in line.
+Do some detective work and find out what artists of similar experience, age, and histories (your competition) are receiving, not just asking, for their work, and price yours in line.

 Don't hold out for the home run or settle for the sure thing.
 Let your prices be boring.
 It's smart to sell early and to earn a reputation as a seller.